Harmonious

 For the UI style guide, I aimed to evoke a time when music was driven by talent, not clout—when it stood on its own before tech took over.
 The design needed to be clean, modern, and usable, while also carrying a sense of nostalgia and bringing creativity back to tech.
 I chose Work Sans as the main typeface for its readability and web-friendliness, but also because its character and movement made the design feel more creative.
 For the display font, Staatliches was selected for its bold, confident look, evoking sharp music levels, which also influenced our logo.

 The color palette was inspired by concert posters and album art, using bold primary colors that can stand alone or blend, symbolizing collaboration—the heart of our app—where individual elements come together to create something new.
-We chose violet as our primary color because blue evokes trust, while purple represents power and ambition.
-We wanted users to trust us as they pursue their dreams, knowing we would help them achieve their creative ambitions.
+I chose violet as our primary color because blue evokes trust, while purple represents power and ambition.
+I wanted users to trust us as they pursue their dreams, knowing we would help them achieve their creative ambitions.

 High Fidelity Wireframes